marcopepunkt/MixedReality_Baymax/README.md

 5. to be able to use the google maps feature, follow the setup instructions in section Google maps below
 6. start the unity app on hololens. say "Configure" to open a window where you insert the IP address of your PC, in the format "http://172.20.10.2:5000" (172.20.10.2 is the IP of the PC, 5000 is the port number of the hololens-PC connection in `scripts/baymax.py`.
 5000 for windows OS, 6000 for MacOS)
 7. run `run.sh` on your PC
-8. after the PC server has started and the stream to hololens is ready, you can make queries to baymax using the voice commands described below
+8. after the PC server has started and the stream to hololens is initialized, you can make queries to baymax using the voice commands described below

 ## Voice commands
 - "Configure" - To open UI to change IP